oss-slu/core_desk/e2e/README.md

 - Each run ends with docker compose down -v to wipe containers/volumes for a clean DB next run.
 - The API builds and serves the frontend from /app/dist, so Cypress only needs the API URL.
 - Test artifacts (videos/screenshots) are written under e2e/cypress/.

+Interactive mode (VNC + watch)
+- From repo root: `npm run test:e2e:interactive`
+- Connect a VNC client to `vnc://127.0.0.1:5900` (password: `oss`).
+- The container runs Cypress with `nodemon --legacy-watch`, so tests re-run on spec/config changes automatically.
+The test browser is headed and visible via VNC.